MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 freestyle

 bring up the Cross.
-They will write on it people that they will bring to youth.
+They will write on it people that they are wanting saved. encourage them to try and include a friend that they will invite to youth

+Go into
 Salt and light